lam4zf/Pluralsight/Javascript Path/Quickstart V1/Quickstart V1 Notes.md

 ```

 ## Lesson 7: Intro to Control Flow: if/else statements
+- Use conditional logic and `if/else` statements to determine which code is executed.
 ```javascript
 var answer = prompt("What is the capital of New York?");